Bulk-edge correspondence in nonunitary Floquet systems with chiral symmetry: Model

-{\it Symmetry}: It is shown in Ref.\ \cite{Mochizuki16a} that the nonunitary time-evolution operator $U$ in Eq.\ (\ref{eq:U}) has various symmetries.
-Here we briefly summarize relevant symmetries which are important to argue topological phases.
-As proposed in Ref. \cite{Asboth13}, we need to apply the symmetry time frame to the time-evolution operator when we argue symmetry of time-evolution operators.
-In the present case, the time-evolution operator fitted in the symmetry time frame reads
+The nonunitary time-evolution operator $U^\prime$ in Eq.\ (\ref{eq:U}) has various symmetries, while some of symmetries exist only if parameters satisfy specific conditions.
+We briefly summarize relevant symmetries which are important to argue topological phases and dynamics by considering constraints on the parameters.